nsfcac/MonSter/README.md

-# Storing BMC iDRAC8 Metrics into TimescaleDB
+# Storing BMC iDRAC8 Metrics in TimescaleDB

 In this project, we fetch the available metrics from BMC iDRAC8 components from the Quanah cluster from HPCC at Texas Tech University.